 Windows 8.1 and Pro (Autumn 2014 update) 32-bit (English International)

 Windows 8.1 and Pro (Autumn 2014 update) 64-bit (English International)

-If any the checksum you want isn’t listed, you can still find it using the Adguard database if required.
+If any checksum you want isn’t listed, you should be able to find it using the Adguard database.

 Unlocking Windows 7 Versions From a Single ISO

 Each Windows 7 ISO contains all other available versions, except for Enterprise.
 For instance, the Home Premium 32-bit ISO also contains Starter, Home Basic, Professional and Ultimate, but they are hidden.
 To unlock the extra versions all you need to do is remove a file called ei.cfg from the image.

 A simple way to do this is by using a small program called the ei.cfg Removal Utility which tells the file system of the disc to ignore the file.
 This is a handy and quick method because opening the file, deleting it and then resaving the ISO is not required, the process is nearly instantaneous.
 Below is a Home Premium 32-bit install disk with ei.cfg removed.

 All you have to do is run the ei.cfg Removal Utility and locate the downloaded Windows 7 ISO, a small window will pop up to say the file is removed, running the tool on the same file again will restore the ei.cfg.
 Using this method means you can save time and bandwidth and get all Windows 7 consumer editions by downloading one 32-bit and one 64-bit Windows 7 ISO file.